mdn/curriculum/curriculum/2-extensions/6-testing.md

   - Recruit some test subjects for you to do the testing with.
 5-10 successful sessions should be enough to start to identify recurring usability problems.

-  - Write scripts for your test subjects to follow that will test the functionality (for example “navigate to the product page, search for a widget, and add one to your shopping cart”).
+  - Write scripts for your test subjects to follow that will test the functionality (for example "navigate to the product page, search for a widget, and add one to your shopping cart").

   - Run the usability tests with your test subjects and record the sessions.